phetsims/qa/documentation/qa-book.md

 8. Check the image to make sure it has the right dimensions (1536x1008).
 9. Rename screenshots `sim-name-screenshot.png` or `sim-name-screenshot-alt#.png`.
 10. Upload the screenshots to the sim repo's assets folder in GitHub.
+11. Repeat the above process, taking the same screenshots using the `screens` query parameter.
+Name these screenshots `sim-name-screenshot-screen#.png` and save them to the sim repo's assets folder in Github.

 ##### Screenshots on Firefox